getPopsure/engineer-challenge/Readme.md

 ## User story

-As a user, I want to be able to search for policies using any of the fields displayed on the table.
+As a user, I want to be able to search for policies using any of the text fields displayed on the table.

 When a search filter is applied, I want to see the filtered information on the same table.